jacoelho/rq/README.md

 # rq

-A command-line tool for testing and automating HTTP APIs with YAML.
+A command-line HTTP testing tool for API workflows and automation.

 Inspired by [Hurl](https://hurl.dev/).